 Nightmares Can Disrupt a Child’s Sleep

-Nightmares in children are fairly common and can interrupt a child's sleep, but usually are not a regular occurrence.
+Nightmares and night terrors in children are fairly common and can interrupt a child's sleep, but usually are not a regular occurrence.
 Children do remember the details of their nightmares, however, and sometimes nightmares can become a recurring problem.
 Children usually overcome these issues with time, but nightmares can lead to the child being overtired and anxious.

-Snoring In Children
+Snoring In Children and Toddlers